HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Foundry/voltmx_foundry_user_guide/Content/Java_Adapter.md

 **To write a Java class for a Java adapter, follow these steps:**

-1. Create a Java adapter either by implementing the `com.hcl.middleware.common.JavaService` interface or `com.hcl.middleware.common.JavaService2` interface.
+1. Create a Java adapter either by implementing the `com.hcl.voltmx.middleware.common.JavaService` interface or `com.hcl.voltmx.middleware.common.JavaService2` interface.
-2. When you implement `com.hcl.middleware.common.JavaService`, you have to implement the following `invoke()` method with the signature:
+2. When you implement `com.hcl.voltmx.middleware.common.JavaService`, you have to implement the following `invoke()` method with the signature:
 ```
     public Object invoke(String paramString, Object[] paramArrayOfObject) throws Exception;
 ```
-3. When you implement `com.hcl.middleware.common.JavaService2`, you have to implement the following `invoke()` method with the signature:{% highlight voltMx %} public Object invoke(String methodID, Object[] objectArray, DataControllerRequest request, DataControllerResponse response) throws Exception;
+3. When you implement `com.hcl.voltmx.middleware.common.JavaService2`, you have to implement the following `invoke()` method with the signature:{% highlight voltMx %} public Object invoke(String methodID, Object[] objectArray, DataControllerRequest request, DataControllerResponse response) throws Exception;
     {% endhighlight %}

 ### Middleware API to get Output parameters in a Java Service